 When you create a cluster, select a Databricks Runtime ML version from the Databricks Runtime Version drop-down.
 Both CPU and GPU-enabled ML runtimes are available.

 If you select a GPU-enabled ML runtime, you are prompted to select a compatible Driver Type and Worker Type.
 Incompatible instance types are grayed out in the drop-downs.
 GPU-enabled instance types are listed under the GPU-Accelerated label.

-Libraries in your workspace that automatically attach to all clusters can conflict with the libraries included in Databricks Runtime ML.
-Before you create a cluster with Databricks Runtime ML, clear the Attach automatically to all clusters checkbox for conflicting libraries.
+Libraries in your workspace that automatically install into all clusters can conflict with the libraries included in Databricks Runtime ML.
+Before you create a cluster with Databricks Runtime ML, clear the Install automatically on all clusters checkbox for conflicting libraries.